Doc Cheatham Day

 June 13, 1905 – June 2, 1997

-Trumpeter, singer, and bandleader Aldolphus Anthony “Doc” Cheatham was born on June 13, 1905 in Nashville, Tennessee.
+Trumpeter, singer, and bandleader Adolphus Anthony “Doc” Cheatham was born on June 13, 1905, in Nashville, Tennessee.

-Growing up in Nashville in that era there was no jazz scene so he was exposed to the music by recordings and touring groups.
+Growing up in Nashville during that era, there was no jazz scene, so he was exposed to the music through recordings and touring groups.

-The death of Adolphus Anthony Cheatham, familiarly known as Doc Cheatham, ended a remarkable career, and one which he managed to sustain for over 70 years as an active professional musician.
-Although increasingly frail for the physical demands of the trumpet, he continued to play with great spirit and feeling in his music.
+The passing of Adolphus Anthony Cheatham, affectionately known as Doc Cheatham, marked the end of a remarkable career that spanned over 70 years as an active professional musician.
+Despite becoming physically frail for the demands of the trumpet, he continued to play with great spirit and emotion in his music.

-Cheatham’s very longevity contributed to his eventual recognition as an important soloist in a style which derived from Louis Armstrong, but was peppered with his own distinctive leanings, acquired over a widely varied career.
-In his later years, he began to receive the recognition as a soloist which had eluded him for much of his playing life, and was courted by festivals and concert promotors at an age when most musicians have long since retired.
+Cheatham’s longevity contributed to his eventual recognition as an important soloist, heavily influenced by Louis Armstrong but with his own distinctive style acquired over a diverse career.
+In his later years, he began to receive the recognition as a soloist that had eluded him for much of his musical life.
+He was courted by festivals and concert promoters at an age when most musicians have long retired.

-He received the belated attentions of the major record companies as well, recording an album for Columbia Records at the age of 87 in 1992, and linking up with the young New Orleans trumpeter Nicholas Peyton for a joint release on Verve Records in 1996.
+He also gained attention from major record companies, recording an album for Columbia Records at the age of 87 in 1992 and collaborating with young New Orleans trumpeter Nicholas Payton for a joint release on Verve Records in 1996.

-Cheatham did not always enjoy that level of individual attention.
-He grew up in Nashville, Tennessee, where he was known as “Doc” from a very early age.
-His father was a businessman, his mother a school teacher, but their notion that Adolphus might follow his elder brother — a dentist — into the medical profession had to be set aside when he chose music instead.
-He played both cornet and saxophone as a teenager, and by 1923 was performing in the local vaudeville theatre, where his jobs included backing the legendary blues singer, Bessie Smith.
+However, Cheatham did not always enjoy such individual attention.
+He grew up in Nashville, Tennessee, where he was known as “Doc” from an early age.
+Despite his parents’ hope for him to pursue a career in medicine, he chose music instead.
+As a teenager, he played both cornet and saxophone and performed in the local vaudeville theater, backing the legendary blues singer Bessie Smith.

-He moved to Chicago in 1926, where he still played saxophone for a short time, including a record date with another famous blues singer of the era, Ma Rainey.
-He played with George Wynn and led his own group, but the most momentous development of his Chicago period lay in meeting — and often standing in for — Louis Armstrong.
+In 1926, he moved to Chicago and briefly played saxophone, including a record date with another famous blues singer of the time, Ma Rainey.
+He played with George Wynn and led his own group, but the most significant development during his Chicago period was his association with Louis Armstrong, often standing in for him.

-Under the influence of Armstrong and Freddie Keppard, Cheatham laid aside saxophone and concentrated on trumpet, developing over the next decade as one of the best lead trumpeters on the American band scene.
-Top lead trumpeters were a crucial cog in the workings of the big bands, and were in great demand in the 1930s.
-Cheatham worked with Wilbur de Paris in Philadelphia in 1927-8, and travelled to Europe with Sam Wooding in the latter year, where he shared solo duties with his friend and fellow trumpeter, Tommy Ladnier.
+Under the influence of Armstrong and Freddie Keppard, Cheatham shifted his focus to trumpet and established himself as one of the best lead trumpeters on the American band scene over the next decade.
+Lead trumpeters played a crucial role in big bands during the 1930s and were in high demand.
+Cheatham worked with Wilbur de Paris in Philadelphia in 1927-1928 and traveled to Europe with Sam Wooding in the same year, sharing solo duties with his friend and fellow trumpeter Tommy Ladnier.

-In the ensuing decade, he played as a lead trumpeter in some of the best known big bands of the era, including the seminal McKinney’s Cotton Pickers (1931-2), and bands led by Chick Webb and, most famously, Cab Calloway (1933-9).
-He suffered a breakdown in 1939 and had to take some time away from playing to recuperate, but returned to performing with a number of bands in the war years, including those led by Teddy Wilson, Benny Carter, Teddy Hill and Eddie Heywood.
+Throughout the following decade, Cheatham served as a lead trumpeter in well-known big bands of the era, including the influential McKinney’s Cotton Pickers (1931-1932) and bands led by Chick Webb and, most notably, Cab Calloway (1933-1939).
+In 1939, he suffered a breakdown and took time away from playing to recover.
+He returned to performing in the war years, playing with various bands led by Teddy Wilson, Benny Carter, Teddy Hill, and Eddie Heywood.

-The rise of bebop after the war blunted the traditionally-oriented trumpeter’s interest for a time, and he took a job with the post office in 1945, while also running his teaching studio in New York.
-When he returned to performing, it was in the unexpected setting of Latin-American bands, working with band-leaders like Machito and Ricardo Rey in a music which had become highly fashionable at that time.
+The rise of bebop after the war momentarily diminished Cheatham’s interest in traditional jazz.
+In 1945, he took a job at the post office while also running his teaching studio in New York.
+When he resumed performing, he found himself drawn to the Latin-American band scene, working with bandleaders like Machito and Ricardo Rey during the height of its popularity.

-He continued to play in that style throughout the 1950s and 1960s, while simultaneously working in a more central jazz context with the likes of Wilbur De Paris, Sammy Price, and Herbie Mann, as well as leading his own band in the early 60s.
+He continued to play in that style throughout the 1950s and 1960s while also engaging in more traditional jazz settings with musicians such as Wilbur De Paris, Sammy Price, and Herbie Mann.
+He even led his own band in the early 1960s.

-A crucial development in the course of his career arrived as he passed the age of 60, when he was invited to join the Benny Goodman Band in 1966.
-At that time, Goodman ran a quintet rather than a big band, a context in which Cheatham’s famed abilities as a lead trumpet were of little moment.
-The trumpeter faced a new challenge in a more exposed soloist’s role alongside Goodman’s clarinet, and he quickly acquired a taste for it.
+A significant turning point in his career came when he was invited to join the Benny Goodman Band in 1966, which, at the time, operated as a quintet rather than a big band.
+This context allowed Cheatham to explore his skills as a soloist alongside Goodman’s clarinet, and he quickly developed a passion for it.

-The veteran trumpeter played his final gig at the Blues Alley club in Washington two days before his death, but suffered a stroke the following day, and died in hospital.
+Cheatham performed his final gig at the Blues Alley club in Washington two days before his death but suffered a stroke the following day and passed away in the hospital.

-Doc Cheatham performs in 1994 accompanied by the “Ellis Marsalis Trio.”
+Here is a video of Doc Cheatham performing in 1994 accompanied by the “Ellis Marsalis Trio.”